On-site kitchen inspection

-Know what you're signing for — before you sign.
+Know what you're taking on — before you sign, buy, or insure.

 Why this exists

-What a pre-lease assessment catches before you sign
+What an on-site inspection catches before you commit

 Most DMV restaurant spaces change hands as second-generation kitchens.
 The hood is already in place, the suppression system has a tag on it, and there's a grease trap somewhere.
 On the surface it looks turnkey.
 Underneath — old fan bearings, an out-of-cycle suppression tag, a grease line never jetted, an MUA unit two sizes too small, an exhaust duct that hasn't passed a fire-marshal walk-through in three years.

-The day the lease closes, every one of those problems becomes the new operator's problem.
-Most leases include a kitchen system “as-is” clause, and most landlord work letters explicitly carve out exhaust, suppression, and grease equipment.
+The moment you take the space on — sign the lease, close the purchase, renew the term, or bind the policy — every one of those problems becomes yours.
+Most leases carry an “as-is” clause on kitchen systems, and most landlord work letters carve out exhaust, suppression, and grease equipment entirely.

 Every commercial kitchen system, on the same checklist